reflectoring/reflectoring.github.io/_posts/2020-09-07-spring-boot-health-check.md

    }
 }
 ```
-We can see in this output that the health status contains a component named `diskspace` which is `UP` with details containing the `total`, `free`, and `threshold` space.
-This HealthIndicator checks available disk space and will report a status of DOWN when the `free` space drops below the `threshold` space.
+We can see in this output that the health status contains a component named `diskSpace` which is `UP` with details containing the `total`, `free`, and `threshold` space.
+This `HealthIndicator checks` available disk space and will report a status of DOWN when the `free` space drops below the `threshold` space.

 ## Aggregating Health Status from Multiple Health Indicators

-Let us add some real-life flavor to our application we created with [Spring Initializr](https://start.spring.io/#!type=maven-project&language=java&platformVersion=2.3.3.RELEASE&packaging=jar&jvmVersion=11&groupId=io.pratik.healthcheck&artifactId=usersignup&name=usersignup&description=Demo%20project%20for%20Spring%20Boot%20Health%20Check&packageName=io.pratik.healthcheck.usersignup&dependencies=web,actuator,lombok,webflux) by adding some APIs that will not only store information in a database but also read from it.
+Let us add some real-life flavor to our application by adding some APIs that will not only store information in a database but also read from it.

 We will create three APIs in our application:
 - add user